mmariani/jdocman/tutorial/TUTORIAL.md

 =======================

-A jIO document can optionally contain attachments.
-TaskMan uses attachments for HTML/Spreadsheet/SVG documents, but also for configuration objects.
+A jIO document can optionally contain attachments. jDocMan uses attachments for HTML/Spreadsheet/SVG documents, but also for configuration objects.

 This is the response of a call to jio_config.get({_id: 'default_storage'}):